1ramihamada/1ramihamada.github.io/projects/colonoscopy.md

 ---

 ## Overview
-This project involved developing and integrating software components for a teleoperated colonoscopy research platform.
-The system was used to study navigation, sensing, and operator interaction during controlled experimental trials.
+This project developed a software-controlled framework for robotic colonoscopy aimed at reducing operator fatigue during manual endoscope procedures.
+The system enables teleoperated control of a colonoscope through a robotic platform with four motorized degrees of freedom.

-My contributions focused on control software, sensing integration, and operator interfaces.
-This included implementing multi-degree-of-freedom control using a game controller, integrating magnetic tracking and vision data, and supporting real-time teleoperation and visualization.
+My contributions focused on the software side: teleoperation control, sensing integration, and the operator interface.
+I implemented game-controller-based control, integrated live video from a miniature end-effector camera, added magnetic localization using an NDI Aurora tracker, and integrated a pre-trained vision model to assist with tumor detection during navigation.

 <figure class="align-center">
   <img src="/assets/images/colon_setup.png"